paguielng/Triangle-rectangle-verification/README.md

-# Pythagorean-triangle-checker
+# Pythagorean Triangle Checker

 This code checks whether a triangle with sides a, b, and c forms a right triangle by applying the Pythagorean theorem.

-# Pythagorean Triangle Checker

 This Python script checks whether a triangle is a right-angled triangle by applying the Pythagorean theorem.
 It compares the squares of the sides to verify if the triangle is a right triangle.

 ## Features